sematext/docs/docs/synthetics/status-pages.md

 # Incidents

-Incidents lets you inform your users via status pages.
-This is useful when there is planned maintenance or downtime in your system.
+Incidents let you inform your users of planned maintenance, downtime, or any other issues your service is experiencing.

 To create an incident simply click on a status page and then click on the **“+ New Incident”** button on the top right corner of the page.

 ![New Incident](../images/synthetics/incident-new.png)

-You have the option to select between 3 different incident types;
+You have the option to select between 3 different incident types:

 * **Major Incident** - Incident that caused downtime or otherwise makes it impossible to use or access the service
 * **Minor Incident** - Incident causing minor delays, longer response times or otherwise not affecting to use the service